 It could be a Grimstroke like we see here.
 It could be a Hoodwink any hero that basically just follows up on the DPS or on the control is incredibly good in Grimstroke’s biggest problem as a hero.
 It is not how much impact he has if you already get on top of them.
 It’s the ability to actually get on top of them.
 So as we’ll see here, the ink swivel comes out.
 It’s going to hit eventually, and then after that.
 They’re able to eventually just pick up this kill.

 So it’s really, really well done.
 A big kill clears out their jungle, and it really opens up the map because now you’ll see Medusa, he knows.
 Is he not going to get ganked, right?
 How could he get ganked?
 Mars is dead.
 He sees where everyone is.
 He’s totally fine.
-Such movements like this with your position 4. completely not only change your own game and get you your own gold but also open up the map for your carry and even your offlaner if you’re an offenders farming.
+Such movements like this with your position 4. completely not only change your own game and get you your own gold but also open up the map for your carry and even your offlaner if you’re an offender farming.

-- When you pull it obviously is going to pull them both.
+- When you pull, it obviously is going to pull them both.
 It does like what the Axe would essentially do.
 It’s pretty freaking crazy.

 - That sets up for a stone gaze follow-up because the lash couldn’t turn around.